The Southwest Performance Business bonus is a very HIGH bonus for a Southwest credit card, and it’s a great option if you want TONS of easy points.

 We’re Notre Dame fans, so we always make the trek up to South Bend (I’d advise flying into Chicago on Southwest) every year to watch the Irish play and there IS NOTHING LIKE IT!
 So fun!

 My family even used Starwood Preferred Guest points (now merged into Marriott Bonvoy) to watch the Chicago Cubs play from a luxury suite at Wrigley Field the year they won the World Series.
+You can still use Marriott Bonvoy points to book a similar experience.

 We’ve also flown for free to the NFL Pro Bowl game when it was in Orlando and I know families who like to travel to see baseball teams during spring training.